kamalshree/Flutter-Animated-Listview/README.md

 # flutter_animatedlistview

-A new Flutter application to create Animated Listview.
+A new Flutter application to create Animated ListView.